bucurdavid/dao-sc/README.md

 - To learn more about DAOs in general, read our [Overview](https://know.superciety.com/daos/overview.html) page.
 - To create your own DAO, follow the simple steps on the [Setup](https://know.superciety.com/daos/setup.html) page.
 - To better understand roles & permissions, check out the [Roles & Permissions](https://know.superciety.com/daos/permissions.html) page.
+- To learn about the technical concepts, visit the [Technical](https://know.superciety.com/daos/technical.html) page.

 ## Development